RecycleIthacasBicycles/participant-policies/README.md

 the bike meets our safety standards, you may thenown the bicycle if you wish (and even ride it home ^_^ ).

-> RIBs is Elite, But Not Elitist,
+> RIB is Elite, But Not Elitist,

 We hold
 that a bicycle should be judged by its safety, its